Table of Contents

 Is my Call Free?

 Yes, your call on the hotline is 100% toll-free.
 However, standard message and data rates may apply from your provider.
-As mentioned above, if you decide to seek treatment after calling our helpline, you will most likely need to pay for this treatment.
-Unfortunately, there are very few free addiction treatment options that exist.
+If you require addiction treatment following the call, charges may apply in accordance with the option you select.

 Is This Content Professional Medical Advice?

-No. Any and all content found on Drughelpline.org is not professional medical advice.
-No one associated with Drughelpline.org is a medical professional.
-As mentioned in our site wide disclaimer, content found on Drughelpline.org is designed to discuss general topics related to addiction treatment.
-The function of this site is to post relevant articles that we feel are relevant to addiction treatment.
+No. Any and all content found on our website is not professional medical advice.
 This content should not be taken as, or replace, advice from a medical professional.
-Please consult a medical professional for any health related concerns and a financial professional for any monetary concerns.
+Please consult a medical professional for any health-related concerns.